-Close to Hocking Hills and Old Man’s Cave, you’ll have access to waterfalls, gorges, and a unique natural feature called Airplane Rock.
+Close to Hocking Hills and Old Man’s Cave, this Columbus Ohio camping destination has access to waterfalls, gorges, and a unique natural feature called Airplane Rock.
 This overhang looks like the nose and wings of an aircraft jutting out over Crane Hollow.
 It’s a funny geologic coincidence in a state known for its aviation history.
 Orville and Wilbur Wright hailed from Dayton, Ohio, long before their historic flight in Kitty Hawk, North Carolina.
 Ohio has also produced more astronauts than any other state, including Neil Armstrong, the first man to walk on the moon, and John Glenn.

 You can hike to Airplane Rock from Conkle’s Hollow State Nature Preserve at 24858 Big Pine Rd, Rockbridge, OH.
 That will also put you very close to some of the best rock climbing and rappelling crags in the Buckeye state.
 Over 90 acres have been set aside especially for climbers at the Hocking State Forest Rockclimbing and Rappelling Area.
 If you want to practice your technique ahead of time, head to one of Columbus’ rock climbing gyms like Kinetic Columbus or Vertical Adventures.